shdrn2402/Eight-week-SQL-challenge/Case Study #4-Data Bank/README.md

 </details>

-2. **Storage volume is allocated based on the average balance over the previous 30 days:**
+**2. Storage volume is allocated based on the average balance over the previous 30 days:**
 A modified basic formula with a higher divisor is used for this calculation.
 This accounts for the fact that the average balance already smooths fluctuations, thereby compensating for less variance compared to the end-of-month balance.
 - for a positive average balance: Storage volume (GB) = (30-day average balance / 12) + 100
 - for a negative average balance: Storage volume (GB) = abs(30-day average balance) / 9 + 100